trifectatechfoundation/trifectatech-website/content/blog/Video: sudo-rs and beyond (Ubuntu Summit 25.10).md

 ### About Trifecta Tech Foundation

 [**Trifecta Tech Foundation**](https://trifectatech.org) is a non-profit and a Public Benefit Organisation (501(c)(3) equivalant) that creates open-source building blocks for critical infrastructure software.
-Our initiatives Data compression, Time synchronization, Smart grid protocols and Privilege boundary, impact the digital security of millions of people.
+Our initiatives Data compression, Time synchronization and Privilege boundary, impact the digital security of millions of people.
 If you'd like to support our work, please contact us; see [trifectatech.org/support](https://trifectatech.org/support/).